 It's well worth doing so, given the ability for fraudsters to access critical information in your online portal and impersonate you.
 Because these phones are so lightly protected, and many business professionals re-use passwords on their phones, a fraudster who breaks into your VoIP phone account can do a lot of damage by using it to get into other systems.

 Reverse proxy, or the scourge of fake logins

-There are three critical steps you can take to defeat these kinds of fraud.
-The first is to protect your SIM card with an extra layer of security adding a PIN code, because that’s information a fraudster cannot access when trying to execute a SIM swap, and will stymie their efforts to get the number transferred to their device.
+There are four critical steps you can take to defeat these kinds of fraud.
+The first is to protect your SIM card with an extra layer of security adding a PIN code, because that’s information a fraudster cannot access when trying to execute a SIM swap.
+That will stymie their efforts to get the number transferred to their device.
 In fact, I’d recommend that everyone protect their SIM card with a PIN, which is offered by all cell providers, because of how simple and powerful that extra layer of security can be.

 For fake logins, the advice is timeless: Don’t click on a link in an email unless you’re certain you know who it’s from and why it’s being sent.
 If you’re being taken from an email directly to your bank’s login page, it’s likely best to close out that window entirely, navigate to your bank’s website, and log in from there to make sure you are not being duped into surrendering your credentials and information needed to defeat MFA challenges to a fraudster.
 Being extra cautious with your emails and logins may take a little extra time, but it can save you from significant losses.

 The third step is to secure your VoIP immediately.
 Go into your account settings, either through your online portal or the phone itself, and enable MFA when prompted to do so.
 Have all password resets and login confirmations sent directly to a phone in your pocket, and whatever you do, do not use the same password for your phone as your computer.
 If one system is compromised, a fraudster will have quick access to both if they're protected by the same password.